Tina Cousins: 2005–2008

 In 2005, Cousins released her first single in five years with "Wonderful Life", a cover of the Black song, which had originally been released in Australia.
 In 2007, "Wonderful Life" was adopted by Hoyts as their primary pre-feature theme music.
 "Wonderful Life" reached No. 15 in Australia and spent four months in the Top 50, becoming her biggest radio hit.

 The follow-up single was "Come to Me".
 Both singles were taken from her second album Mastermind, which reached the UK and Australian Top 50.
 The third single to be taken from the album, "Pretty Young Thing", was released in two CD formats, one of which was limited to 1,000 pressings.
 The single reached the Australian Top 30.

 Cousins made a guest appearance on Never Mind the Buzzcocks, a UK television comedy panel show, which was broadcast on 2 November 2006, in the game's Identity Parade.

-In late 2006, dance format radio station WMPH became the first UK station to put any of Cousins's singles in regular rotation.
+In late 2006, dance format radio station WMPH became the first US station to put any of Cousins's singles in regular rotation.
 In 2007, she co-wrote and performed vocals on two songs on the Main Line album by Dutch group 4 Strings.
 The track "Curious" became a Top 30 Hot Dance Airplay hit.